JFK/UMass station: Station layout

 JFK/UMass station is located south of Columbia Road near Kosciuszko Circle, with the Interstate 93 viaduct to the south and west and Morrissey Boulevard to the east.
 The Red Line has four tracks and two island platforms at the station; the west platform is served by the Ashmont branch, and the east platform by the Braintree branch.
 (This unusual configuration is the result of the decision to not originally have the Braintree Branch stop at the station.)
-East of the Red Line is a single track used by the three commuter rail lines, with a high-level side platform on its east side.
+East of the Red Line is a single track used by the three commuter rail lines, with an 800 ft-long high-level side platform on its east side.
 A two-lane busway, drop-off lane, and plaza are located east of the tracks.

 A waiting room and fare lobby is located over the middle of the Red Line platforms, with elevators and stairs to both platforms.
 Footbridges connect the lobby to the Columbia Road bridge to the north, Sydney Street to the west, and the east plaza via a ramp structure.
 Exit-only stairs also lead from the north ends of the Red Line platforms to Columbia Road, and from the south ends to Sydney Street at Crescent Avenue.
 Because northbound Red Line trains arrive on two different platforms, an automatic illuminated sign in the lobby indicates which platform the next northbound train will arrive at.